c9845/licensekeys/_documentation/https_configuration/using-https-certificates.md

 Setting up HTTPS is a multi-step process.
 1. Retrieve your initial certificate proving ownership of the domain this app will run on.
 1. Configure NGINX to use the certificate and terminate the HTTPS connection.
-1. Set up automatical renewal the HTTPS certificate since it is only valid for 90 days.
+1. Set up automatic renewal of the HTTPS certificate.

-Renewal is done using the "systemd-autorenew-service" and "systemd-autorenew-timer" scripts/unit files.
-Each of these files will need to be modified as noted below.
+Two files are needed to handle automatic renewal.
+Each will need to be renamed and moved to a certain location.
+- nginx-certbot-systemd-autorenew-service
+- nginx-certbot-systemd-autorenew-timer

 # Initial Certificate: